Semert/twitClone/README.md

 # README

 Welcome!!
  In this project called Twitter Clon =  We can create, read, update, and destroy Tweets.
-Combined with this gem we can authenticate users    who want to author Tweeets.
+Combined with this gem we can authenticate users who want to author Tweets.
 A user's Tweeets are then also tied to their account.
 The end result is a public facing site with a stream of  tweets from different users.
 Users that have and account can login to create their own Tweets to add to the public stream.

 * Ruby version => ruby 2.6.4p104 (2019-08-28 revision 67798) [x64-mingw32]